Third Day: Christmas and compilation albums (2006–2008)

 The band recorded and released its first Christmas-themed album, Christmas Offerings, in 2006.
 In 2007, they released their first compilations of hits, Chronology.

-On February 28, 2008, Third Day released a statement announcing Brad Avery's departure from the band after 13 years and over 1,000 concerts.
-According to the official press release, Avery left the band to pursue solo projects and Third Day would not replace him, continuing on as a quartet.
-Following Avery's departure, the band performed at the April 2008 Papal Youth Rally at St. Joseph's Seminary in Yonkers, N.Y.
+In February 2008 Brad Avery left the band.

 Revelation and Live Revelations (2008–2010)

 Supporting the July 29, 2008, release of their new album Revelation, the band appeared on The Tonight Show with Jay Leno where they performed the album's first single Call My Name and on November 20, 2008, they appeared on The Late Late Show with Craig Ferguson performing the album's title track.
 The song "This Is Who I Am" also appears in EA Sports NASCAR video game NASCAR 09, though the album was released over a month after the game.
 "Call My Name" hit No. 1 and was the fifth most-played song on R&R magazine's Christian CHR chart for 2008.

 In April 2009, the band released a live version of the album Revelation under the title Live Revelations as a CD/DVD combination.
 Third Day was inducted into the Georgia Music Hall of Fame on September 19, 2009.
 In December 2009, Third Day was nominated for three Grammy Awards, with Live Revelations winning Best Rock or Rap Gospel Album, their fourth career Grammy, and receiving nominations for "Born Again" in the two categories Best Gospel Performance and Best Gospel Song.
 Live Revelations achieved Gold status in its month of release, becoming the band's eighth album to do so.